sun-rongyang/sun-rongyang.github.io-src/content/article/use-pelican-and-github-pages-build-a-personal-blog/use-pelican-and-github-pages-build-a-personal-blog.md

 Tags: python, web, markdown

 ## Installation
-[Pelican](https://blog.getpelican.com) is a static site generator, written in Python.
+[Pelican](https://blog.getpelican.com) is a static site generator, written by Python.
 Because Pelican is a python package at pypi ([link](https://pypi.python.org/pypi/pelican/)), we can easily use `pip` to install it.
 ```shell
 pip3 install pelican
 ```